stevedonovan/gentle-intro/5-stdlib-containers.md

 They implement `Drop`, which happens when vectors get to finally die; memory is released, and all the elements are dropped as well.

-The `Extend` trait means values from iterators can be added to a vector without a loop
+The `Extend` trait means values from iterators can be added to a vector without a loop:

 ```rust
 v.extend([60,70,80].iter());